bertvanlandeghem/WritingT-SQLCodeForTheEngineNotForYou-TrainingDay/Demos/09-Hey DBA friend why isn't my query parallelizing - Scalar UDF Ediiton/readme.md

 > This feature improves the performance of queries that invoke scalar UDFs in SQL Server (starting with SQL Server 2019 (15.x)).

-### Do we have a list or reasons?
+### Do we have a list of reasons?

 Sure we have on the documentation an interesting [list](https://learn.microsoft.com/en-us/sql/relational-databases/query-processing-architecture-guide?view=sql-server-ver15#parallel-query-processing) of values for the `NonParallelPlanReason`.

 ### Back to the Inlineable Scalar UDF...
 What are the requirements?

 There are [dozens of requirements](https://learn.microsoft.com/en-us/sql/relational-databases/user-defined-functions/scalar-udf-inlining?view=sql-server-ver16#requirements).

-### And how to check if existing functions I may have are "Inlineable" or not?
+### And how to check if the existing functions that I have are "Inlineable" or not?

 Let's run the script [04-CheckModuleProperties.sql](04-CheckModuleProperties.sql) to find out more.